Radware/Cyber-Controller-Sites-and-Devices-Cloner/README.md

 Follow the terminal instructions and provide the source and destination cyber controller details.

-After the script finishes you can view the log file in the directory, the log file is:
+After the script finishes running, you can refer the log file **copy_cyber_controller_objects.log** in the current directory

-**copy_cyber_controller_objects.log**

 ## Currently Supported ##
 * Site objects